TheEt1234/libox_computer/DOCS.md

 - `get(pos)` - get a node

 Now, theese functions, if unsuccessful return a string, else they yield, then return a wait event
 By default they wait 0.1 seconds, can be changed with the place/drop delay setting
+The `pos` argument of theese functions is relative

 - `place(pos, name[, def])` - def is optional, places an item/node at that relative position, `def` contains `param2` and `up` or `down` or `west` or `east` or `auto`
 - `dig(pos, name)` - digs a node with a tool (the tool's name is in... name), does not wear out the tool, ***IGNORES THE SETTING, INSTEAD WAITING THE AMOUNT OF TIME IT TAKES TO BREAK THE NODE***